dranidis/music-transcriber/README.md

+# Music Transcriber

+An app for musicians for transcription.

-Creation of the virtual environment:
+## Creation of the virtual environment:

 ```sh
 python -m venv .venv